PraseedaSasankaPisipati/Assignment-1-D2Decisions/movielensdataset.md

 4.ratings.csv	 file contains the ratings for various movies over the time peroid

 > NOTE: The ratingts.csv file is about 600 MB and even the compressed ZIP file is larger than 100 MB .Git hub allows only 100 MB per file .
-So I have deleted som of the content to make the file less than 100 MB and the original file is saved in my local system
+So I have deleted some of the content to make the file less than 100 MB and the original file is saved in my local system

 ## Data Analysis